 Please make sure to check out the last two 'External Links' for a documentary and great georeferenced photos inc. of the dome and crater.
 The weather was pretty lousy while I was there hence limited shots.

-Red Tape and Dangerhere for an example of what can happen.
+While there is no particular red tape to my knowledge beyond the usual Kamchatka stuff (see main Kamchatka Mountains page, but best check before going though) note that Bezymianny is an active and hazardous volcano.
+In recent years it has typically produced extremely violent explosive eruptions on a biannual basis, sometimes with no perceptible warning.
+Plumes will reach up to 10 kms of more in altitude with pyroclastic flows and lahars travelling for many kms along the ground, see here for an example of what can happen.
 Between the large explosions a lava dome is growing in the summit crater.
 Such a feature is prone to instability and spontaneous avalanches which can also travel for long distances.
 Avalanche deposits can stay hot internally for months and may explode suddenly if a lot of water suddenly makes contact, during or after storms for example.
 For current conditions and advice contact the Kamchatkan Institute of Volcanology and Seismology (link at bottom of page).
 Danger may also come from the resident bears, see Wildlife and Weather section for info.
 You will be all by yourselves out here so come prepared for any eventuality, first aid kits, satellite phones, coffee, heightened volcanic activity plan of action, the works.

 Plains: Semi-flat with the occasional hill, this is a sometimes grassy, sometimes boulder covered area full of streams and rivers.
 Many of these are fed by snowfields on the volcano and can be too wide, deep and fast flowing to cross easily.
 Such features make for barriers when hiking around with the only option to descend to find slower flows, or ascend till one finds the snowfield the river is flowing from and hike across it once you've found a stable portion.
 There are no trees or even bushes anywhere around so no protection from the elements.